numpy/numpy/doc/source/user/absolute_beginners.rst

 If you want to store a single ndarray object, store it as a .npy file using ``np.save``.
 If you want to store more than one ndarray object in a single file, save it as a .npz file using ``np.savez``.
 You can also save several arrays into a single file in compressed npz format with `savez_compressed`.

 It's easy to save and load and array with ``np.save()``.
 Just make sure to specify the array you want to save and a file name.
 For example, if you create this array::

   >>> a = np.array([1, 2, 3, 4, 5, 6])

 You can save it as "filename.npy" with::

-  >>> np.save('filename',a)
+  >>> np.save('filename', a)

 You can use ``np.load()`` to reconstruct your array. ::